The following are the most common questions about Send Time Optimization.

 Therefore a delay of up to three hours after clicking the Launch now button is, in theory, possible.

-No. Scheduled campaigns are launched from 00:00 through to 22:00 on the calendar day of the launch, and manually launched campaigns are staggered over 24 hours from the time the calculations are finished.
+No. Scheduled campaigns are launched from 00:00 through to 22:00 on the calendar day of the launch (in the timezone of the account), and manually launched campaigns are staggered over 24 hours from the time the calculations are finished.
 No other control over the timescale is possible.

 In most cases, no. For time-sensitive emails, such as limited special offers or discounts, you should consider the duration of the offer before using this feature.
 If an offer is only available for a 24-hour period, for example, you will not be giving all your customers the same advantage if STO is used.